 Bentley's Oyster Bar and Grill

 This is a restaurant of two halves, with a classic, old-school effort upstairs, and a buzzing oyster bar downstairs.
 It's not cheap on either floor, but it is an experience that every seafood-loving Londoner should have — eyeballing the rich clientele is all part of the fun.
-That said, the place is also frequented by those nipping in so suck on a few shells and a glass of fizz.
-They have an extremely high turnover of oysters, which is why they made it onto our list of the best oyster bars in London.
+That said, the place is also frequented by those nipping in to suck on a few shells and a glass of fizz.
+They have an extremely high turnover of oysters, no surprises there.

 Bentley's Oyster Bar and Grill, 1-15 Swallow Street, W1B 4DG